hanskimero/investment-portfolio/README.md

 ## Usage
 - run and test the app using Expo Go
-- update your own alphavantage API key to constants
+- update your own alphavantage API key to PortfolioContext
 - the app will not automatically fetch close values, since API free version only allows 25 fetches per day - take this into consideration

 ## License